damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 ##### Internal Department Transfers

-If you are interested in another position within your department and the hiring manager is also your manager, then the interview process is not necessary.
+If you are interested in another position within your department and the hiring manager is also your manager you must do the following;

 - Present your proposition to your manager.
+- If the position is advertised on the [jobs page](https://about.gitlab.com/jobs/)) to be considered you must apply for it.
+If there is no job posting, one must be created and shared on the team call so that everyone has the opportunity to apply and be considered.
 - The manager will asses the function requirements; each level should be defined in the job description.
 - If approved, your manager will need to obtain approval from their manager, through the chain of command to the CEO.
 - [Compensation](handbook/people-operations/global-compensation-calculator) and [stock options](handbook/stock-options/#stock-option-grant-levels) will be reevaluated to ensure it adheres to the compensation calculator.
 Don't send the proposal to the CEO until this part is included.